-How references to ‘structural racism’ got cut from an Md. bill on health disparities
+How references to structural racism got cut from a Md. bill on health disparities

 It came to the floor last week with the references to racism intact.
 But, in an unusual move, Kelley, who is Black, asked for the measure to be sent back to her committee to deal with a last-minute amendment.

-“Why?,” Sen. Malcolm Augustine (D-Prince George’s) asked when the committee took up whether to delete the introductory passages about racism’s role and impact throughout U.S. history.
+“Why?”
+Sen. Malcolm L. Augustine (D-Prince George’s) asked when the committee took up whether to delete the introductory passages about racism’s role and impact throughout U.S. history.
 “Why?
 Why would we do that?”

-Sen. Brian Feldman (D-Montgomery), the vice chair of the committee, who was running the meeting, turned to Sen. J.B.
+Sen. Brian J. Feldman (D-Montgomery), the vice chair of the committee, who was running the meeting, turned to Sen. J.B.
 Jennings (R-Harford) for an answer.

 “There are issues in the preamble,” Jennings said.
 “We just want to focus on the actual bill.”

-The preamble said “racism unfairly disadvantages specific individuals and communities while unfairly giving advantages to other individuals.”
+The preamble said that “racism unfairly disadvantages specific individuals and communities while unfairly giving advantages to other individuals.”

-It continued: “The American Public Health Association, the National Association of County and City Health Officials and the American Academy of Pediatrics have declared racism as a public health crisis.”
+It continued: “The American Public Health Association, National Association of County and City Health Officials, and the American Academy of Pediatrics have declared racism as a public health crisis.”

-Jennings and Sen. Stephen Hershey (R-Kent) both voted in favor of the version of the bill with the preamble when it was approved by the committee the first time.
+Jennings and Sen. Stephen S. Hershey Jr. (R-Queen Anne’s) both voted in favor of the version of the bill with the preamble when it was approved by the committee the first time.
 Jennings noted that there had not been much discussion before that vote.
 And he and Hershey told their colleagues that several members of the Republican caucus supported creating the commission but they were “uncomfortable” basing it on racism.

 “There was concerns about some of the specifics in the clauses,” Hershey said.

-Senate Minority Leader Michael Hough (R-Frederick) did not return a call for comment.
+Senate Minority Whip Michael J. Hough (R-Frederick) did not return a call for comment.

 Kelley said she thought it was best to move the bill forward, especially since the legislature is also wrestling with major legislation on police accountability and other issues.